-First Communion for baptized Catholic children who are older than age 8 or First Communion for children baptized in another Christian denomination who wish to pursue the Catholic faith participate in a process call Rites of Christian Initiation for Adults adapted for Children— also know as Children’s Catechumen and commonly referred to as RCIC.
+First Communion for baptized Catholic children who are older than age 8 or First Communion for children baptized in another Christian denomination who wish to pursue the Catholic faith participate in a process called Rites of Christian Initiation for Adults adapted for Children— also known as Children’s Catechumen and commonly referred to as RCIC.
 To learn more email or call 253-383-2783 ext.
 4108.

 How Do I Get Started?

 If you are interested in the Sacramental Prep program of for First Reconciliation and First Holy Communion contact Kim Ward, Pastoral Associate for Faith Formation to learn more.
 Additionally, you will need the following: